Deborah McAndrew: Playwriting career

 In 2004 McAndrew adapted Leopold Lewis's 1871 play The Bells for Northern Broadsides.
-Since then her adaptations have included Dario Fo’s Accidental Death of an Anarchist, Nikolai Gogol’s The Government Inspector and Nikolai Erdman’s The Suicide, under the new title The Grand Gesture.
+Since then her adaptations have included Dario Fo's Accidental Death of an Anarchist, Nikolai Gogol's The Government Inspector, and Nikolai Erdman's The Suicide under the new title The Grand Gesture.

-Her first original script was Vacuum (2006, set in a vacuum cleaner repair shop and performed by Northern Broadsides).
-She wrote Flamingoland, about a woman with breast cancer, in 2008, for the New Vic Theatre, and in 2013 she wrote Ugly Duck, set among the Staffordshire pottery trade, for the Claybody Theatre Company which she co-founded in that area.
+Her first original script was Vacuum (2006, set in a vacuum cleaner repair shop) which was performed by Northern Broadsides.
+She wrote Flamingoland, about a woman with breast cancer, in 2008, for the New Vic Theatre in Newcastle-under-Lyme, and in 2013 she wrote Ugly Duck, set among the Staffordshire pottery trade, for the Claybody Theatre Company which she co-founded in that area.

-Her 2014 play An August Bank Holiday Lark, a Northern Broadsides co-production with the New Vic Theatre, Newcastle-under-Lyme, won that year's UK Best New Play award from the UK Theatre awards for regional theatre.
+Her 2014 play An August Bank Holiday Lark, a Northern Broadsides co-production with the New Vic Theatre, won that year's UK Best New Play award from the UK Theatre awards for regional theatre.
 Set in Saddleworth at the start of World War I, it features the village's traditional rushbearing procession and morris dancing.

 McAndrew has written several plays for the Mikron Theatre Company, a touring company which in summer travels by canal boat.
 These include Losing the Plot (2012, set amongst allotment gardeners), Beyond the Veil (2013, allotments again, beekeeping and murder), Till the Cows Come Home (2014, on ice cream making), and One of Each (2015, concerning fish and chips).

 Her play Dirty Laundry, a mystery set in a small house in the heart of Stoke-on-Trent, was performed in the old Spode factory in October 2017.
-Featuring a cast of professional actors accompanied by the community cast of Claybody Theatre Company, Dirty Laundry received excellent reviews.
+Featuring a cast of professional actors accompanied by the community cast of the Claybody Theatre Company, Dirty Laundry received excellent reviews.

 Her 2017/2018 adaptation of Charles Dickens' A Christmas Carol gained good reviews at the Hull Truck Theatre in Hull, East Yorkshire.

-In 2025 she adapted Arnold Bennett's The Grand Babylon Hotel into a play in which four actors played 15 parts, which was produced at the New vic Theatre in Newcastle-under-Lyme.
+In 2025 she adapted Arnold Bennett's The Grand Babylon Hotel into a play in which four actors played 15 parts, which was produced at the New Vic Theatre in Newcastle-under-Lyme.

 Chancellor of Leeds Trinity University

 In April 2018, McAndrew was announced as Leeds Trinity University's new Chancellor, replacing Gabby Logan.
-She was installed as Chancellor in a ceremony in the University Chapel on 15 June 2018.
+She was installed as Chancellor in a ceremony at the University Chapel on 15 June 2018.

 Personal life

-McAndrew is married to Conrad Nelson, actor, musician, former Musical Director of Northern Broadsides, and currently a director ar the Stoke-on-Trent-based Claybody Theatre Company.
+McAndrew is married to Conrad Nelson, actor, musician, former Musical Director of Northern Broadsides, and currently a director at the Stoke-on-Trent-based Claybody Theatre Company.
 They have a daughter.